 Stick to those numbers.
-It’s often the difference between a marginal and an optimal performance.
+It’s often the difference between marginal and optimal performance.

 The final step in this process is to occasionally revisit this process.

-Unfortunately for you, there is not a simple or secret formula that you can plug in and be guaranteed to match the performance of the best investors.
-You’ll have to incorporate your unique talents and abilities into the nine steps outlined in this book in order to be successful.
+Unfortunately for you, there is not a secret or straightforward formula that you can plug in and be guaranteed to match the performance of the best investors.
+You’ll have to incorporate your unique talents and abilities into the nine steps outlined in this book to be successful.
 This is no different than the process followed by the value investing legends that preceded you.

 That’s why the second chapter of this book is so important.
-You have to learn what works for you and what doesn’t based on your individual abilities.
+You have to learn what works for you and what doesn’t based on your abilities.
 You need to understand your motives for investing in stocks and develop your guiding principles.
-If you don’t do that you’ll never be able to stick to your approach in the face of the constant market noise and contradictory information.
-You’ll end up second guessing yourself and making bad decisions.
+If you don’t do that, you’ll never be able to stick to your approach in the face of the constant market noise and contradictory information.
+You’ll end up second-guessing yourself and making bad decisions.

 It helps if you have natural talent provided at birth and honed with experience.
 Geniuses and great talent are born with an aptitude that allows them to excel in certain areas, whether it’s Warren Buffett in investing, Mozart playing the piano, or Michael Jordan playing basketball.

-My personal success comes from using these principles on small-cap and mid-cap stocks along with the occasional large-cap stock.
-I have found that it helps to loosen the cash flow per share for companies that still have room to grow, and to allow slightly higher debt levels for capital intensive industries during periods of economic growth and low interest rates.
+My success comes from using these principles on small-cap and mid-cap stocks along with the occasional large-cap stock.
+I have found that it helps to loosen the cash flow per share for companies that still have room to grow and to allow slightly higher debt levels for capital intensive industries during periods of economic growth and low-interest rates.

 How to Get Started